Driven Gaussian quantum walks: Application

 In this work, we focused on nonlinear Gaussian processes.
 Here, let us briefly outline how out methodology can be extended to higher-order nonlinearities.
 Non-Gaussian elements are, for instance, important for implementing universal continuous-variable quantum information processing \cite{LB99}, including the possibility to employ non-Gaussian input states \cite{KLM01} and non-Gaussian detection schemes \cite{BS02}.

 For a universal quantum simulator, which is one of the main applications of quantum walks, the same requirement for at least one non-Gaussian component applies.
-Here, for instance, we considered photon-number measurements for DGQWs, including their nonclassical correlations, to satisfy the non-Gaussian demand \cite{BS02} beyond balanced homodyne detection which addresses the covariance matrix of quadratures and their momenta.
+Here, for instance, we considered photon-number measurements for DGQWs, including their nonclassical correlations (i.e., fourth-order field correlations), to satisfy the non-Gaussian demand \cite{BS02} beyond balanced homodyne detection which solely addresses the covariance matrix of quadratures and their momenta.
 From our methodology, we can also straightforwardly conclude non-Gaussian inputs, such as photon-number states \cite{KLM01}, as a non-Gaussian option.
 Specifically, an $n$-photon Fock state can be expressed via coherent states $|\alpha\rangle$ via the relation $(n!)^{-1}(\partial_{\alpha}\partial_{\alpha^\ast})^n[e^{|\alpha|^2}|\alpha\rangle\langle\alpha|]_{\alpha=0}$ (see, e.g., Ref. \cite{VS14}), which analogously applies to multimode number states.
-Hence, we can apply the same derivatives to expectation values of output modes for coherent input states we already computed to find the behavior of number states at the input.
+Hence, we can apply the same derivatives to expectation values of output modes for coherent input states we already computed to predict the behavior of number states at the input of DGQWs.

 Besides non-Gaussian measurements and input states, one can also include other nonlinear processes in the walk.
 Like with our replacement of BS coin maps to arrive at DGQWs (cf. Sec. \ref{Sec:Motivation}), one can imagine cross-Kerr effect as a higher-order nonlinearity as an example, which is modeled by an fourth-order interaction Hamilton that is proportional to $\hat n_+\hat n_{-}=\hat b_+^\dag\hat b_-^\dag\hat b_+\hat b_-$.
+See Ref. \cite{MDB15} for a related scheme.
 This results in the highly nonlinear input-output relation $\hat b_{\pm}=\exp[i\varphi\hat n_{\mp}]\hat a_{\pm}$ for the two coin components, correlating a field with a phase that depends on the intensity of the other field.
-In Ref. \cite{NPR07}, it was proposed to replace the linear medium in which the photons propagate during the walk with a nonlinear Kerr medium, with a Hamiltonian $\propto \hat n_\pm^2$.
+In Ref. \cite{NPR07}, it was proposed to replace the linear medium in which the photons propagate during the walk with a nonlinear (single-mode) Kerr medium, with a Hamiltonian $\propto \hat n_\pm^2$.
 By contrast, the cross-nonlinearity here is essential for the function of the quantum walk itself, rather than constituting a nonlinear background medium.